Polaroid SX-70: History

-There were a variety of models beginning in 1972 with the original SX-70, though all shared the same basic design.
-The first model had a plain focusing screen (the user was expected to be able to see the difference between in- and out-of focus) because Dr. Land wanted to encourage photographers to think they were looking at the subject, rather than through a viewfinder.
+There were a variety of models, beginning in 1972 with the original SX-70, though all shared the same basic design.
+The first model had a plain focusing screen (the user was expected to be able to see and discern whether an image was in focus or not) because Land wanted to encourage photographers to think they were looking at the subject, rather than through a viewfinder.
 When many users complained that focusing was difficult, especially in dim light, a split-image rangefinder prism was added.
-This feature is standard on all later manual focus models.
+This feature is standard on all later manual-focus models.

 The later Sonar OneStep (introduced in 1978) and SLR 680 models were equipped with a sonar autofocus system.
 This sonar autofocus system greatly helped the user's ability to focus the camera, especially in dark environments, and could be turned off if manual focus was needed.
 The Sonar OneStep models were the first autofocus SLRs available to consumers.
 The later SLR 680/690 models updated the basic design of the Sonar OneStep to more modern standards by incorporating support for newer 600 film cartridges instead of SX-70 cartridges, and a built-in flash instead of the disposable "Flash Bar".
 Today they are the most evolved forms of the SX-70, and are highly sought after by Polaroid enthusiasts.

 Though expensive, the SX-70 was popular in the 1970s and retains a cult following today.
 Photographers such as Ansel Adams, Andy Warhol, Helmut Newton, and Walker Evans praised and used the SX-70.
 Helmut Newton used the camera for fashion shoots.
 Walker Evans began using the camera in 1973 when he was 70 years old.
 Not until the $40 Model 1000 OneStep using SX-70 film became the best-selling camera of the 1977 Christmas shopping season, however, did its technology become truly popular.
 More recently, it was the inspiration for the Belfast alternative band SX-70's name.

 Design features

 The SX-70 included many sophisticated design elements.
 A collapsible SLR required a complex light path for the viewfinder, with three mirrors (including one Fresnel reflector) of unusual, aspheric shapes set at odd angles to create an erect image on the film and an erect aerial image for the viewfinder.
 Many mechanical parts were precision plastic moldings.
 The body was made of glass-filled polysulfone, a rigid plastic which was plated with a thin layer of copper-nickel-chromium alloy to give a metallic appearance.
-Models 2 & 3 used ABS in either Ebony or Ivory color.
-The film pack contained a flat, 6-volt "PolaPulse" battery to power the camera electronics, drive motor and flash.
+Models 2 and 3 used ABS in either Ebony or Ivory color.
+The film pack contained a flat, 6-volt "PolaPulse" battery to power the camera electronics, drive motor, and flash.
 The original flash system, a disposable "Flash Bar" consisting of 10 bulbs (five on each side, with the user rotating the bar halfway through) from General Electric, used logic circuits to detect and fire the next unused flash.